-Case Study: Full Day Workshop
+Case Study: Full Day Workshops

 When it comes to running workshops, I adopt a highly experiential approach.
 In every workshop there will be sharing of relevant tools & strategies and the opportunity for participants to reflect on and apply the new learning to a real-life challenge they are experiencing.
 I run full-day workshops on a variety of topics, such as ‘Coaching Conversations for Leaders’ and ‘Challenging Conversations for Leaders’.